ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Added definition of pertaining TRL update.

 * Rephrased example of token uploading to be more future ready.

+* Consistent use of "TRL update" throughout the document.

 * Editorial improvements.